0xjet/ccc/3_vulnerabilities.md

 ## Questions

 ### Q1.
 CVE evolution
-Explore the data feeds available at [CVE Details](https://www.cvedetails.com/) and identify top vendors and products affected by known vulnerabilities.
-Look at the historical series and try to identify any noticeable patterns.
+The data feeds available at [CVE Details](https://www.cvedetails.com/) provide you with historical data and visualizations about CVEs.
+Youu can browse vulnerabilities by type, year, vendor, product/version, and CVSS score.
+Provide a longitudinal analysis of the evolution of the number and type of vulnerabilities over time.
+Discuss trends and identify how dif- ferent types of vulnerabilities have evolved, providing likely explanations for the observed figures.

 ### Q2.
 Ethical dilemmas
 Discuss ethical positions for the following scenarios.
 Provide arguments in favor or against each position depending on your views.
 If the argument invoves an "it depends," elaborate on what circumstances make your position go one side or the other.
 These questions are complex and often there is no single right answer, but try to be as concise and clear in your answers as possible.